Becki has been an online writer for over five years. Her articles often focus on holidays and DIY holiday festivities.

 So this year, why not be really creative and work with natural dyes?
 The eggs in the image above were dyed using natural colors from items that should be in your fridge or pantry already.
-While you likely won't produce the same pastel colors that are commonly seen at Easter, vibrant, beautiful natural colors are possible using everyday food items you should have at home.
+While you likely won't produce the same pastel colors that are commonly seen at Easter, these vibrant, beautiful natural colors are possible using everyday food items you should have at home.

 Some of the colors might surprise you!

-Color Easter Eggs with Things from Your Pantry!
+Color Easter Eggs With Things From Your Pantry!

 It may be less expensive to purchase commercial dyes for your eggs, but you will get better results with natural dyes.
 The colors you produce will be more vibrant and less "pastel" than what we traditionally associate with Easter, but go on and be a rebel!
-Natural colorings produce amazing results and you can be very creative in your effects by using etching techniques with your dye.
+Natural colorings produce amazing results, and you can be very creative in your effects by using etching techniques with your dye.

 Common coloring techniques involve such things as coffee, onions, and spices that you should have on hand.
-In many cases, the items used for coloring are a by-product of another food item which can be consumed either before or after using the dye.
+In many cases, the items used for coloring are a by-product of another food item that can be consumed either before or after using the dye.
 For example, onion peels are removed before the onions are eaten, and then used to dye your Easter eggs.

 Effects on Naturally Dyed Easter Eggs